mmulcahy222/mmulcahy222.github.io/notes.md

 LDP | Routing Protocol that alerts everyone else on Labels |
 TDP | Virtually the same as LDP |
 LSR | Any router that exchanges Labels (All routers in domain) |
-LIB | LIB & LFIB holds label information but LIB only gets information from regular (RIB) non-CEF routing table |
+LIB | LIB & LFIB holds label information but LIB only gets information from regular (RIB) non-CEF routing table.</br> With the LIB, it sends it's labels to adjacent routers. |
 LFIB | Label Forwarding Information Base</br> Filled by RIB/FIB/LIB.
-Remember, FIB is CEF table</br> The CEF counterpart to LIB</br> |
+Remember, FIB is CEF table</br> The CEF counterpart to LIB</br> LFIB is to match an label to another outgoing label.
+It's strictly looking at labels.|
 Push | Putting a label in the packet for the FIRST TIME |
 Swap | Changing labels in the middle of MPLS domain |
 Pop | Removing label at end |